International Field Study Courses

 Lappeenranta, Finland, July 18-August 12 2016

 Open to undergraduate students in their final year of the bachelor program and graduate students in the disciplines of technology and business.
 Free housing is offered by the host university.
-All application materials are to be submitted to the International Activities Office by March 31, 2016.
-Factsheet and application.
+More information.